Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 (Part 2)

 ・Who will be in the race for the championship?

-The big news in this season's rider lineup is the absence of last season's champion Max Hitzig (Germany) due to injury.
+The biggest news in this season's rider lineup is the injury-related departure of last season's champion, Max Hitzig (Germany).

-Or will Ben Richard (New Zealand), who placed third overall with his overwhelming speed and dynamic air, rise to the top?
+Or will Ben Richard (NZ), who finished third overall with his overwhelming speed and aerial dynamism, rise to the top?
 Will

-Ross Tester, who started strong, come back to win?
-Or will a rookie take the top spot?
-Or will Maxime Chabloz (Switzerland), who won the kiteboarding freestyle world championship this summer, continue his momentum and take his second overall victory?
+Ross Tester, who has had a strong start, make a comeback victory?
+Will a rookie seize the top spot?
+Or will Maxime Chabloz (Switzerland), who won the world championship in the freestyle kiteboarding category this summer, maintain his momentum and claim his second overall title?!

 Women's Skiing